Ldpe2G/NachOS-VirtualMachine/README.md

 This project is based on the nachos 4.1 which is transplanted to windows, and than split into two parts

+including :

-including the MIPS Virtual Machine part and the Operating system part.
+1, the MIPS Virtual Machine part, under the MIPSVirtualMachine folder.
+2, the Operating system part, under the NachOsDll folder.

 The operating system part is compiled into the windows dynamic load library